ProfessorManhattan/docs-npm/contributing/eslint.md

 ## ESLint

 In the root of this project, you will see a file titled `.eslintrc`.
-This file controls how ESLint works.
-Our `.eslintrc` file is shared across all [our NPM packages]({{ repository.group.npm }}).
+This file controls how [ESLint](https://eslint.org/) works.
+As mentioned in the [Overview](#overview), our `.eslintrc` file is shared across all of [our NPM packages]({{ repository.group.npm }}).
 If you make changes to the `.eslintrc` file then they will be overwritten.
 Instead, if you absolutely need to change the `.eslintrc` file's definitions, then you should open up a pull request against the repository that houses all of the [common NPM package files]({{ repository.group.common }}/npm).

 ### Disabling ESLint Features